kennethso168/AdvancedPowerMenu/README.md

 - You will need xposed framework and for this mod to work!
 See prerequisites above.
 After you meet the prerequisites,
 - Download and install the apk in the next post
-- Go to Xposed Installer and enable "Advanced Reboot Menu"
+- Go to Xposed Installer and enable "Advanced Power Menu"
 - Reboot and you are done!
 (Sometimes you might need to reboot more than once for all functions to work)
 - If you use the reboot functions for the first time you may need to grant superuser permission.